elan-wilkinson/OrientationDetectionLegoAerospaceAssembly/README.md

 ## Methods Used

+- Data Capture
+- Synthetic Data Generation
+- Data Annotation
+- Train Test Split
+- Model Training
+- Rancomization
+- Data Normalization
+- Transfer Learning
+- Bounding Boxes
-- Data Cleaning, Preparation, and Preprocessing
+- Data Preprocessing
-- Long Short-Term Memory
-- Convolutional Neural Networks
+- Cropping
-- Classification
+- Gradient Clipping
-- Deep Learning
+- Metrics

 ## Technologies

 - **Programming Language:** Python
 - **Libraries:**
+  - transformers
+  - torchnn
-  - Pretty_Midi
+  - YOLOv5
-  - Music21
+  - OpenCV detractraction
-  - Matplotlib
+  - WandDB
-  - Tensorflow
+  - CNN
-  - Keras
+  - FASTER RCNN

 ## Project Description

 Data was preprocessed into notes by instrument as well as the average of notes on a 10 frames per second interval.
 Overrepresented classes were undersampled, and sequence lengths were padded and clipped to create a homogenous data shape for processing.
 Input data was subsequently fed into separate LSTM and CNN models, and further evaluation and hyperparameter tuning was performed in the pursuit of optimal correct classification of the composer giving a piece of music stored in a .mid file.